manuelbb-upb/DFMOWrapper.jl/README.md

 ## Internals

 Originally, problems for DFMO have to be defined in a Fortran source file `problem.f90`.
-We now have put the problem related definitions into their own Fortran modules, with abstract C compatible interfaces for the important subroutines.
+We have now put the problem related definitions into their own Fortran modules, with abstract C compatible interfaces for the important subroutines.
 For every subroutine, there is also a setter function.
 These are called from Julia.
-A setter function takes a function pointer (such as returned by Julia's `@cfunction`), makes it Fortran compatible (by means of `c_f_procpointer`) and stores the resulting procedure pointer with "backwards"-compatible type.
+A setter function takes a function pointer (such as returned by Julia's `@cfunction`), makes it Fortran compatible (by means of `c_f_procpointer`) and stores the resulting procedure pointer with "backwards"-compatible name.

 The main routine in DFMO is not changed, execept that we have also made the algorithm settings routine parameters.